Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Include the pkt-srcaddr and pkt-dstaddr fields in the log format.
 - [x] Include the subnet-id and instance-id fields in the log format.

 ### A company recently performed an annual security assessment of its AWS environment.
-The assessment showed that audit logs are not available beyond 90 days and that unauthorized changes to IAM policies are made.
-Without detection.
+The assessment showed that audit logs are not available beyond 90 days and that unauthorized changes to IAM policies are made without detection.
 How should a security engineer resolve these issues?

 - [x] Create an Amazon S3 lifecycle policy that archives AWS CloudTrail trail logs to Amazon S3 Glacier after 90 days.
 Configure Amazon Inspector to provide a notification when a policy change is made to resources.
 - [ ] Configure AWS Artifact to archive AWS CloudTrail logs Configure AWS Trusted Advisor to provide a notification when a policy change is made to resources.